nazwhale/CV/README.md

 **Excellent Communicator**

 I believe that the ability for a developer to communicate their code to others is crucial.
 As a result, I've paid close attention the way in which I articulate my code when pair-programming and working in groups, a feature of my life as a developer.
+I've put this into practice by teaching HTML and CSS to beginners at [Codebar](https://codebar.io/).
 Additionally, I've strived to improve my written communication skills by blogging about my experience learning to code weekly.

 For two years I was a freelance writer, having my work published online at Canvas and Music is My Sanctuary, as well as published in print for Middlesex University.
 I learned to adapt my writing for different audiences, crafting my style for their specific requirements.
 I was obsessive about improving my skills.